 What Trainers Use Operant Conditioning?

-Victoria Stilwell, the well-known dog behavior specialist, said that “Operant conditioning allows us to use positive dog training methods to reinforce desirable behavior and gently fade out undesired behaviors.”
-Similarly, The Monks of New Skete have said that they believe operant conditioning is an important part of effective positive dog training.
-Through their own research and experience, they have come to understand that operant conditioning can be a powerful tool for helping dogs learn the right behavior and make them happy.
+As Victoria Stilwell, the famous dog behavior expert, once said, “Operant conditioning allows us to use positive dog training methods to reinforce desirable behavior and gently fade out undesired behaviors.”
+The Monks of New Skete also claimed belief that operant conditioning is an integral part of effective positive dog training.

 The benefits of operant conditioning for difficult behaviors